 It was originally devised on Access All Areas' Performance Making Diploma, before being extended and developed with the support of Soho Theatre.

-Performance Company members Adam Smith and Emma Selwyn were chosen to work with fellow disabled-led theatre company Vital Xposure to work on a new production to be presented at Liberty Festival in Queen Elizabeth Olympic Park.
+Performance Company members Adam Smith and Xandri Selwyn were chosen to work with fellow disabled-led theatre company Vital Xposure to work on a new production to be presented at Liberty Festival in Queen Elizabeth Olympic Park.

 Pullen's Party explores the story of James Henry Pullen, long-term resident Earlswood Asylum.
 A talented, self-taught carpenter, during his lifetime of imprisonment Pullen created a magnificent and humongous puppet to act as his guardian.